-Central Primary School should be doing what they reasonably can to keep all of their children safe.
+Boxmoor Primary School be doing what they reasonably can to keep all of their children safe.
 Whilst more children return to school and college, others will continue to stay at home and, in many cases, will be continuing to engage with their school or college online.